 The purpose of Postgraduate Scholarship (PGS) is to provide selected students who have attained good academic qualifications as determined by the Board of Graduate Studies with financial assistance to study full-time for the degree of MPhil or PhD.

-The basic level of PGS is HK$$16,330 per month.
-With effect from September 1, 2017, a Postgraduate Scholarship holder who is a PhD student and whose candidature has been confirmed will receive a higher rate of Scholarship ($16,790) with effect from the following calendar month after his/her probation is fully confirmed.
-The higher rate of Scholarship shall be determined by the University from time to time and is not negotiable.
+The basic level of PGS is HK$18,030 per month.
+With effect from September 1, 2020, a Postgraduate Scholarship holder who is a PhD student and whose candidature has been confirmed will receive a higher rate of Scholarship ($18,520) with effect from the following calendar month after his/her probation is fully confirmed.

-Further details of the Postgraduate Scholarships regulations are available on the website: http://www.gradsch.hku.hk/gradsch/f/page/380/1510/reg-pgs-amended.pdf
+Further details of PGS regulations are available on the website: https://www.gradsch.hku.hk/gradsch/f/page/333/reg-pgs-amended.pdf.

 MPhil and PhD students are eligible to apply for conference and/or travel grants for presenting papers/posters in overseas academic conferences or participating in other overseas educational activities.
 The maximum amount of funding is HK$13,500.

-Details on the above scholarships can be found at the University Scholarship website (http://www.scholarships.hku.hk)
+Details of the above scholarships can be found at http://www.scholarships.hku.hk.

 A non-means tested loan scheme is also available for application by both full-time and part-time students who meet the residency requirements.
 Application forms are also obtainable at http://www.cedars.hku.hk/.